aicis/fresco/doc/source/design.rst

 supports only multiplication and addition over a finite field, by applying a generic set intersection protocol from the standard library that is itself only based on a basic arithmetic factory.

+We have in FRESCO taken this concept a bit further.
+We also introduced the concept of *builders*.
+A builder resembles the ``BigInteger`` class in style and use.
+Their methods work on either binary or arithmetic types and produces the result of a given function as the return type.
+This makes it possible to write really concise expressions which are easy to read.
+Examples can be found in any test within the framework or here in the documentation in the :ref:`Quickstart<Quickstart>` section.
+Such a builder is given to the application developer when implementing the FRESCO ``Application`` interface.

 Related Open Source Projects